 After checking the costs of a pair, Zach asked Mikah about the idea?
 Having called a few suppliers, he estimated a cost of Cr 10,000 for a set of the devices new, and some 'eccentric' used ones for Cr 6,000.
 Balking at the cost, Mikah asked how much it cost for the port to do the move, and was told Cr 50 to get them to do it in the next two days.
 She told Zach to call the port and he did, having the Hotel California put on the port's service list.
 After that, Zach decided to see if he could get Zimzod's help to set up some of the berth staterooms and offices for the crew to use.

-Once done 'exiling' Brian, Zimzod did gear maintenance while also wondering if Rol would show himself to be a 'true marine' as he took his revenge?
+After they'd 'exiled' Brian, Zimzod did gear maintenance and wondered if Rol would show himself to be a 'true marine' as he took his revenge?
 While Zimzod was cleaning and resetting his gear, Zach found him and asked if he'd help Brian set up the berth staterooms?
 Zach pointed out he'd do it but he had to watch the port engineers.
 At first, Zimzod wanted to tell Zach what he could do with the staterooms.
 And the engineers.
 But he changed his mind, because he could spend the time aggravating Brian.
 So, he accepted, and Zach went back down to engineering.
 As Zimzod went to the berth offices, Aiden watched from where he sat in the lounge, having secured the bridge after handing off Brian.Rol's Return

 In the Admiral's office, and after watching the news, Rol thanked the Admiral for the uniforms and hospitality, but said they needed to return to the ship.
 The Admiral offered to give them a ride in his staff car, and Rol accepted that.
 As they rode, Rol, Emkir and the Admiral talked about the last time this sort of thing happened.
 Admiral Uuela said was in the weeks just before the Zhodani 40th fleet jumped in-system during the war.
 The officers talked about that battle and the campaign that followed, crushing the Zhodani war machine.
 During that action, Uuela had been a Flag Admiral, leading a fleet element during the battle.
 They talked about the roles they played, and were playing, in current events.
 Admiral Uuela pushed for Rol to re-enlist, but Rol let him down gently saying he didn't see that as his path forward.
 Even despite the dangling of a promotion to full Colonel.

 Despite recent events, and not saying so, Rol firmly didn't feel a return to the military as the best move.
 As Rol and Emkir rolled into the berth, the officers saw a heavy station security presence.
 The vehicle was stopped for credentials, as no risks were taken.
 Once Rol and Emkir stepped from the car, Emkir surveyed the berth area in anticipation of receiving interview bids the next day.
-As he scanned the bay, Emkir realized there was no secure method to pass the hard copies he'd requested through the steel and transplex barrier.
+Scanning the bay as they arrived, Emkir realized they had no secure method to pass the hard copies he'd requested through the steel and transplex barrier.
 Just an 'open and close' door.
 The Admiral realized that, with the day ending soon, they needed to fix that.

 He also had to set up the many other items he'd pushed to the back of his mind.
 A generic comms drop, a system electronic mail bin, etc...
 While Emkir thought about that, Rol went into the ship via the air lock, keeping clear of the engineers.
 Emkir eventually followed not too far behind him as he considered receiving bids.
 They found Ms. Vik, sitting and playing a video game, and Mikah who hoped Rol's arrival meant mayhem.
 Aiden simply relaxing.
 As Rol entered the lounge, he simply said, "Sir Montgomery?"
 Looking up from the console she was at as he entered, Mikah said, "Oh!
 Follow me." as she tried to hide her excitement.Emkir Making Preparations